 I’ve been to over 30 countries over the past few years, but it was only recently that I delved into the world of backpacking.
 I was in Colombia on my first ever solo trip.
 I decided to tag along with some new backpacker friends that I made, mostly because I was in awe at how cool they were.
 It didn’t take long for me to decide that my mini suitcase was going to have to go.
 I wanted to be like the cool kids.

 I got home from Colombia, bought one of those big Osprey backpacks that almost every backpacker has, then took off a week later for my next trip.
 Finally, I felt like a real backpacker, not just some poser with a little suitcase.

+That’s a joke, by the way.
 Let me start off by saying that backpacking is a way of life.
 Whether or not you’ve got a giant backpack doesn’t actually matter.
 I mean yeah, there’s a difference between backpacks and suitcases but for the most part, backpacking is just a certain style of travel.
+You can backpack with suitcases if you want.

 The best way I can define it is simply long-term, low-budget travel with a lot of flexibility and a lot of fun.

 Staying in hostels, you meet a lot of backpackers and hear a lot of self-aware opinions on backpacking.
 You also meet a lot of non-backpackers and hear their opinions on backpacking, so combining those opinions and my own, I’ve come up with a little checklist to see whether or not backpacking is the right style of traveling for you.
 However, I do think everyone should try it at least once.